 The first awards presentation for distinguished achievements in the film industry granted by Hollywood Foreign Correspondents Association – the precursor of today’s Hollywood Foreign Press Association – took place in early 1944 with an informal ceremony at 20th Century Fox.
 There, Jennifer Jones was awarded Best Actress honors for The Song of Bernadette, which also won for Best Film, while Paul Lukas took home Best Actor laurels for Watch on the Rhine.
 Awards were presented in the form of scrolls.

 The following year, the members of the association held a contest to find a design for a statuette that would best represent the overall aims of the organization.
-Marina Cisternas, president of the group in 1945-46, presented the idea for a golden globe encircled with a strip of motion picture film, and mounted on a pedestal.
+Marina Cisternas, president of the group in 1945-46, presented the idea of a shiny globe on a cylindrical pedestal, to represent the world.

-Today, the Golden Globes recognize achievements in 25 categories; 14 in motion pictures and 11 in television.
-January 13 2013 will mark the 70th presentation of the Golden Globe Awards.
+Today, the Golden Globes recognize achievements in 27 categories; 14 in motion pictures and 13 in television.
+January 10, 2023, marked the 80th Golden Globe Awards.